Milan gets unbelievably sweaty in August.

 But in Hamburg, I was busy doing holiday stuff with my Italian friends and didn’t spot any obvious opportunities to start a conversation in German.

-Normally, I’m a firm believer of the “you make your own opportunities” philosophy.
+Normally, I’m a firm supporter of the “you make your own opportunities” philosophy.
 But at the same time, I find it hard to strike up conversations with random people in my native language, so I certainly didn’t feel like doing it in German.

 In my head, it would have gone something like this (in German):